This product is currently unavailable. Check out other Kahuna massage chairs we've analyzed.

 The two chairs don’t differ in many ways, but the ones they have are compelling and could impact your purchasing decision.

-So as you can see – lots of similarities.
-Note that there are a couple of differences not covered by the chart, and we’ll explain why toward the end of the review.
+So as you can see – there are lots of similarities.
+Note that there are a few differences not covered by the chart, and we’ll explain why toward the end of the review.
 For the moment, let’s continue by doing a deep dive into the features that define the 8800.

 An Overview of the Kahuna LM8800 Massage Chair